Bonnie Cook, MAS

 Marketing and Communications

 Marine, a French and English bilingual professional, has 10 years of marketing and communications experience.
 She loves helping others with her organizational and time management skills, attention to detail, and creativity.
+Marine brings her social media management and marketing skills to MHA.

 Following a successful career with The Staubach Company, a commercial real estate services ﬁrm, Ka Cotter leverages her knowledge and experience to the beneﬁt of high growth companies, small and large businesses, community organizations and individuals.
 She has a degree in Business Education and post graduate classes in ﬁnance, management, corporate governance, commercial real estate and professional coaching.
 Her skills include corporate real estate, construction, sales and sales management, growth strategies for service ﬁrms, corporate governance, corporate culture, and professional coaching.